staticka/staticka/README.md

 ### Helpers

-Staticka can use helpers in helping you to put functions into your view files.
-By default, `Staticka\Helper\UrlHelper` is added in which can be used in the view by the `$url` variable.
+Staticka can use helpers in helping you to put functions into your templates.
+By default, `Staticka\Helper\UrlHelper` is added in which can be used inside the template by the `$url` variable.
 To add additional helpers to your site, include them in a `includes` key:

 **staticka.php**